groundhoggwp/groundhogg/README.txt

 > Groundhogg is essential for many community builders, course creators, and membership site owners to achieve higher rates of engagement and retention.
 It simplifies many complex processes including onboarding, email marketing, funnels, and enables you to scale your marketing efforts more efficiently.

-From 👨 **[Jonathan Denwood](https://wordpress.org/support/topic/great-crm-product/)**, _Podcaster & Owner of WP-Tonic Agency_
+From 👨 **[Jonathan Denwood](https://wordpress.org/support/topic/great-crm-product/)**, _Podcaster & Owner of [WP-Tonic Agency](https://www.groundhogg.io/best-crm-for-agencies/)_

 > Adrian and his team have really built a great WordPress based CRM that’s really competitive with the big guys like ActiveCampagin.
 I would highly recommend it to anybody who is running WordPress.

-There are over [66 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!
+There are over [71 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!

 ## Features